serokell/blog-posts/introduction-to-doctests-in-haskell/article.md

 * The library doesn't depend on GHC as a library, so it's much more resilient to GHC version changes.

-* The library doesn't require recompiling the source code if it's only about writing doctests – this saves additional time for developers and makes writing documentation pleasant.
+* The library doesn't require recompiling the source code if you only change the doctests – this saves additional time for developers and makes writing documentation pleasant.

 All of the above makes it more than a viable alternative.